How to Fashionably Combine Tights With Dresses and Skirts

 13. Picking Complementary Hues for Colorful Dresses

-The colors of tights and the dress should be balanced and put in harmony with each other, but it’s not compulsory that they come colored exactly the same way.
+The colors of your tights and dress should compliment each other.
 Still, you shouldn’t take it as a must to match a yellow dress with yellow tights (this will even look weird).

 However, keep in mind that a blue dress, for instance, is not the best option for pink tights.
-On the other hand, gray options will be ideal for that shade of dresses.
+On the other hand, gray options will be ideal for that color dress.

 14. Polka-Dotted Tights For Retro Looks

-For classic retro looks, you can’t do without polka dotted tights.
-This pattern looks great for any legs when taken with the tiny type of the dots.
-Still, you should be careful with the lager sized dots.
+For classic retro looks, you can’t do without polka-dotted tights.
+This pattern looks great for any legs when the tights have smaller dots.
+Be wary of larger polka dots, however, on tights.

 15. Open-Toe Shoes With Thick Tights

-Open-toe booties or boots will look nice even with thick tights if you keep the principle of picking options, which do not have some seams or other details on the toe.
+Open-toe booties or boots will look nice even with thick tights if you pick your tights with care.

-These were the basic things that we would like to share regarding matching tights with dresses and skirts.
-If you follow these tips, you will never get into panic trying to match your favorite dress with the right tights.
-All you need to do is just preserve the harmony and balance of the looks, not letting any detail compete or overshadow the other one, not speaking of the incompatibility issues.
+If you follow these tips, you will never get into a panic trying to match your favorite dress with the right tights.
+All you need to do is preserve the harmony and balance of the looks, not letting any detail compete or overshadow the other one.

 Don’t Miss: What With And How To Wear Leggings